AsishRaju/availability-tracker/readme.md

 # Availability Checker

-This tool monitors the health and availability of HTTP endpoints specified in a YAML config file.
+This script monitors the health and availability of HTTP endpoints specified in a YAML config file.
 It performs regular checks on each endpoint and reports cumulative availability by domain.

 ## Installation